Overview

 To list the current lock state of all Terraform plans:

-sunbeam inspect plans
+sunbeam plans list

 To unlock a specific Terraform plan: